warren-bank/node-serve/lib/serve-handler/README.md

 ### auth (Object)

-Restrict access to visitors using basic auth, which presents a username/password challenge prompt.
+Restrict access to visitors with [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) (using [basic-auth](https://github.com/jshttp/basic-auth)), which presents a username/password challenge prompt.

 The required username/password combination can be configured like this: